This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- Nonsteroidal anti-inflammatory (NSAID) medicine may decrease swelling and pain or fever.
-This medicine can be bought with or without a doctor's order.
-This medicine can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask your primary healthcare provider if NSAIDs are safe for you.
-Always read the medicine label and follow the directions on it before using this medicine.
+- NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
+This medicine is available with or without a doctor's order.
+NSAIDs can cause stomach bleeding or kidney problems in certain people.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
+Always read the medicine label and follow directions.

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Rest as much as possible.
 Try to keep all activities short.
 You may be able to do some exercise soon after you have your baby.
-Talk with your primary healthcare provider before you start exercising.
+Talk with your healthcare provider before you start exercising.
 If you work outside the home, ask when you can return to your job.

 Kegel exercises may help your vaginal and rectal muscles heal faster.
 You can do Kegel exercises by tightening and relaxing the muscles around your vagina.
 Kegel exercises help make the muscles stronger.